 3. Stand in first position with correct alignment.
-Now stand in first position with your ribs slightly out and your back slightly too arched.
-This is a difficult correction (they should advise you to pull your ribs in and not to arch your back, however they should not over correct you; many over correct by telling students to completely get rid of the curve in their lower back.
+Now stand in the first position with your ribs slightly out and your back slightly too arched.
+This is a difficult correction (they should advise you to pull your ribs in and not to arch your back, however, they should not over-correct you; many overcorrect by telling students to completely get rid of the curve in their lower back.
 Recent science shows this is damaging to the body when practiced overtime.)

 Call two to three references based on what the candidate is able to provide.
 Ideas for references include:

 After the interview process, it is important to see the teacher in action.
 Express your interest to the candidate and tell them you want to do a trial class.
 Studios generally pay the trial class the same or a slightly lower rate than a full-time teacher.
 Have them teach one of your current classes.
 As opposed to staying and watching the entire class, feel free to move in and out of the studio so that they feel less pressured.
 You will be able to assess how they are working as you already know the challenges the class may pose.

 If you enjoy their teaching style and they fit your studio’s mission, you can sign them on to your faculty!
 Discuss how long they wish to stay with your studio and consider making it part of a teaching contract.